giotramu/stylelint-config/README.md

 ## Usage

-Create a `stylelint.config.js` file in the project root and grab the right configuration based on what you decide to support.
+Create a `.stylelintrc.js` or `stylelint.config.js` file in the project root and grab the right configuration based on the CSS environment you decide to support.

 ### With CSS or PostCSS